Blog

 Globe with paired data‑centres linked for four‑minute disaster recovery.

-The impact of unplanned downtime for modern businesses is significantly higher than ever before.
-Research pegs last year’s average cost, which was once around $5,600, at $14,056 per minute for midsize and large organizations, which is intolerable.
-In situations where real-time transactions are required for operation, every second of downtime equates to revenue loss.
-Furthermore, it can spell contractual penalties and erode the client and customer trust of the brand.
+The impact of unplanned downtime for modern businesses remains high.
+A 2024 EMA-backed analysis puts the average cost of unplanned IT downtime at $14,056 per minute for midsize and large organizations, which is intolerable for workloads tied to revenue, contracts, or customer trust.
+In situations where real-time transactions are required for operations, every second of downtime equates to revenue loss.
+Furthermore, it can trigger contractual penalties and erode client and customer trust.
 The best preventative measure is storing a fully recoverable copy of critical workloads in a secondary data center.
 The location should be distant enough to survive regional disasters, yet close and fast for a swift takeover if needed.

 • Node A and Node B are located hundreds of kilometres apart, serving as production and standby, respectively, and replicating data changes continually.

-• Node C is located at a third site to provide an air-gapped layer of safety that can also serve as a sandbox for testing and experimentation without affecting production.
+• Node C is located at a third site to provide a logically isolated safety layer that can also serve as a sandbox for testing and experimentation without affecting production.

 Diagram showing encrypted delta blocks moving from source to target disk.

 For always-on workloads, copying whole files wastes resources and slows operations.
-The modern backup solution is to merely capture changed disk blocks in snapshots, streaming solely those deltas to remote storage.
-In essence, a 10 GB database update that flips 4 MB of pages will only send the 4 MB across the wire, providing the following pay-offs:
+A modern backup server solution captures changed disk blocks in snapshots and streams those deltas to remote storage.
+For example, a 10 GB database update that flips 4 MB of pages will only send the 4 MB across the wire, providing the following pay-offs:

 • Bandwidth impact remains minimal during business hours.